cchandre/RG/README.md

 - *K*: 2-dimensional tuple of integers; wavevectors (j,k<sub>1</sub>,...,k<sub>n</sub>) of the perturbation
 - *AmpInf*: array of *len(K)* floats; minimal amplitudes of the perturbation
 - *AmpSup*: array of *len(K)* floats; maximum amplitudes of the perturbation
-- *CoordLine*: 1d array of floats; min and max values of the amplitudes of the potential used *Method*='line'
+- *CoordLine*: 1d array of floats; min and max values of the amplitudes of the potential used in *Method*='line'
 - *ModesLine*: tuple of 0 and 1; specify which modes are being varied (1 for a varied mode)
-- *DirLine*: 1d array of floats; direction of the one-parameter family used for *Method*='line'
+- *DirLine*: 1d array of floats; direction of the one-parameter family used in *Method*='line'
 ####
 - *L*: integer; truncation in Fourier series (angles)
 - *J*: integer; truncation in Taylor series  (actions)